 Nexis® Entity Insight

-- explore the context of adverse media mentions and mitigate emerging risks
+- Explore the context of adverse media mentions and mitigate emerging threats

 Essentially, Entity Insight provides more visibility into your business risk and equips you with all the data you need to proactively make informed decisions before problems arise.